sotalya/tucuxi-cdss-core/README.md

 [![License: AGPL v3](https://img.shields.io/badge/license-AGPL--3.0--or--later-blue.svg)](https://www.gnu.org/licenses/agpl-3.0.html)

 A configurable **Clinical Decision Support System (CDSS)** for **Model-Informed Precision Dosing (MIPD)** and **Therapeutic Drug Monitoring (TDM)**.
-Given a patient's drug treatment history and pharmacokinetic/pharmacodynamic (PK/PD) drug models, Tucuxi-CDSS-Core predicts drug concentrations in blood and automatically proposes dosage adaptations.
+Given a patient's drug treatment history and pharmacokinetic (PK) drug models, Tucuxi-CDSS-Core predicts drug concentrations in blood and automatically proposes dosage adaptations.
 The output consists in an HTML report or of a more structure XML file.

 This is part of the Tucuxi ecosystem.
 It wraps [tucuxi-core](https://github.com/sotalya/tucuxi-core) (the PK computation engine) and [tucuquery](libs/tucuxi-core) (the query layer) with a higher-level Xpert query/result pipeline suited for integration into hospital clinical decision support workflows.